-The Dr. Mark Smulson Award and the Dr. Zofia Zukowska for Excellence in Thesis Research started in 2013.
-It recognizes the outstanding research contributions of Georgetown University Medical Center’s (GUMC) PhD students in Biomedical Graduate Education.
-This is also an opportunity to honor two of Georgetown’s highly respected scientists and colleagues who were mentors to many PhD students and contributed significantly to their development as independent researchers.
-The awardees are chosen by the committee from our seven PhD programs each year by a pool of nominations.
-The awards are given at the GUMC Convocation.
+The Dr. Mark Smulson and Dr. Zofia Zukowska Awards for Excellence in Thesis Research were inaugurated in 2013.
+Each year they recognize the outstanding research contributions of two PhD students from Georgetown University Medical Center’s (GUMC) Biomedical Graduate Education programs.
+Dr. Zukowska and Dr. Smulson were highly respected scientists, beloved colleagues, and treasured professors who mentored many PhD students into independent researchers.
+A committee drawn from our seven PhD programs selects the awardees from a pool of nominations.
+Award recipients are recognized onstage at GUMC Convocation.

 2017 Smulson and Zukowska Recipients